 Through the program, medical patients aren’t permitted to grow cannabis.

-However, cultivation is legal because recreational cannabis use is legal.
+However, cultivation is legal because adult cannabis use is legal.
 Individuals can grow up to 3 mature and 3 immature plants in their house.

 Are my Details Kept Confidential When I Apply for a Medical Marijuana Card?

 Yes.
 Leafwell is committed to protecting the privacy of our patients.
 Our online service is HIPAA compliant and our systems are designed to keep all of your confidential details safe.